International-Data-Spaces-Association/IDSA-Rulebook/108_Data_space_participation.md

 data space):

 1. Candidate discovers the data space and a description of the data space that specifies its participation requirements.
     This can be achieved through human interaction, a website of the data space, finding the [DID](https://www.w3.org/TR/did-core/) of the data space in some registry or through automated, machine-readable discovery protocols of existing participants among other things.

 2. Candidate reads the requirements and receives information about the policies and rules of the data space, as well as technical configuration information for endpoints and protocols.

 3. Candidate evaluates the policies and rules and prepares additional information needed for the requirements when applying for membership in the data space.

-4. When all information and necessary proofs are collected the candidate applies for membership through the registry function of the DSGA.
-The technical implementation of the data space registry might vary based on the requirements.
+4. When all information and necessary proofs are collected, the candidate applies for membership through the onboarding services defined by the DSGA (for example, one or more onboarding credential issuer services).
+The technical implementation may vary based on the requirements.

-5. The DSGA requests proofs for all policies.
+5. The onboarding services request proofs for all policies.
 This might include VCs and proof of technical capabilities, but also workflows including human interaction (e.g., signing a membership contract).

-6. Once all policies have been satisfactorily processed the DSGA issues a VC/ proof of membership and sends it to the candidate, moving them from applicant to participant.
+6. Once all policies have been satisfactorily processed, the onboarding service issues a VC/proof of membership and sends it to the candidate, moving them from applicant to participant.

 7. The new participant sets up all the necessary technical components for participation in the data space.

-7. The application process is complete, the participant can start interacting with other participants (sharing data, browsing the catalog(s) for data of others, negotiating data contracts).
+8. The application process is complete, the participant can start interacting with other participants (sharing data, browsing the catalog(s) for data assets of others, negotiating data contracts).

 ![Onboarding in data spaces](./media/DataSpaceOnboarding.jpg)